tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 extension, this is called from **accumulatedBrightnessWithin()** (and really should not be called in any other way), which passes the value of a call to **brightnessWithin()** in the **maxBrightness** parameter.
-By default accumulatedBrightnessWithin() simply returns the maxBrightness value that's passed to it, but the point of the method is that it *can* be overridden by game code to do something different (possibly on a Room by Room or Thing by Thing basis).
+By default [accumulatedBrightnessWithin()]{.code} simply returns the [maxBrightness]{.code} value that\'s passed to it, but the point of the method is that it *can* be overridden by game code to do something different (possibly on a Room by Room or Thing by Thing basis).

-The call to brightnessWithin() from accumulatedBrightnessWithin() populate's the Thing's **lightSources** with a list of the light sources relevant to the calculation of the level of illumination (i.e., all the light sources that might need to be taken into account when deciding what value accumulatedBrightnessWithin() should return).
+The call to [brightnessWithin()]{.code} from [accumulatedBrightnessWithin()]{.code} populate\'s the Thing\'s
+**lightSources** with a list of the light sources relevant to the calculation of the level of illumination (i.e., all the light sources that might need to be taken into account when deciding what value [accumulatedBrightnessWithin()]{.code} should return).
 Each element of the lightSources list is itself a two-item list of the form \[obj, adjBt\] where *obj* is the object providing light and *adjBt* is the brightness of the light it provides after adjustment for any distance or opacity between *obj* and the location whose accumulated interior brightness we wish to calculate.
-A custom accumulateBrightness() method can thus iterate over the list of lightSources to decide how it wishes to factor them into the value it wants to return.
+A custom [accumulateBrightness()]{.code} method can thus iterate over the list of lightSources to decide how it wishes to factor them into the value it wants to return.
 For example, in a location that might be lit either by multiple candles or by some other more powerful light source one might do something like this:

+::: code
     accumulateBrightness(maxBrightness)
     {